euwbah/musescore-xen-tuner/README.md

 >
 > Symbol Code `100` doesn't have a Text Code attributed to it (at this time of writing), so you can only refer to it by entering `100`.

-Specify UTF/ASCII text-based accidentals by referring to them in single quotes, as long as the text does not contain a space.
+**UTF/ASCII text-based accidentals are specified using single quotes**.
+All UTF characters are supported except spaces, tabs, or newlines.
 These symbols will be displayed as fingering text beside the notehead and will be formatted like an accidental symbol.

 > [!NOTE]
 > **E.g.** `'abc'` represents the literal text "abc" as a single accidental symbol.